engeir/hack-md-notes/volcano-papers.md

 - __Subject of ongoing research:__ how (and if) Southern Annular Mode is confounded by superposition of eruptions and El Niño events.

-## Small global-mean cooling due to volcanic radiative forcing
+## 2016 — Gregory: Small global-mean cooling due to volcanic radiative forcing

 > DOI: [10.1007/s00382-016-3055-1](https://doi.org/10.1007/s00382-016-3055-1)